-What are the causes of increased thirst and urination?
+What causes increased thirst and urination?

-- hormone disorders including hyperadrenocorticism (over active adrenal glands—Cushing’s disease), hypoadrenocorticism (adrenal gland failure—Addison’s disease), hyperthyroidism (overactive thyroid gland), diabetes mellitus (sugar diabetes), and diabetes insipidus (see below)
+- Hormone disorders, including hyperadrenocorticism (overactive adrenal glands—Cushing’s disease), hypoadrenocorticism (adrenal gland failure—Addison’s disease), hyperthyroidism (overactive thyroid gland), diabetes mellitus (sugar diabetes), and diabetes insipidus (see below)

-- high levels of calcium in the blood
+- High calcium levels in the blood

-- some types of cancer
+- Some types of cancer

-- liver disease, certain drugs, certain types of electrolyte imbalance
+- Certain types of electrolyte imbalance

-- rarely, a behavioral problem called primary polydipsia or psychogenic thirst
+- Rarely, a behavioral problem called primary polydipsia or psychogenic thirst

 What screening tests are recommended?

+The most common screening tests are a complete blood count (CBC), a serum biochemistry profile, and a urinalysis.
 In addition to providing information regarding the possible cause of your pet's symptoms, these screening tests may uncover other conditions that need to be addressed or treated.

-In a pet with increased thirst and urination the CBC may show changes such as:
+In a pet with increased thirst and urination, the CBC may show changes such as:

-In a pet with increased thirst and urination the serum biochemistry panel could show some of the following changes:
+In a pet with increased thirst and urination, the serum biochemistry panel could show some of the following changes:

-- electrolyte abnormalities consistent with hypoadrenocorticism (Addison’s disease)
+- Electrolyte abnormalities are consistent with hypoadrenocorticism.

 What other tests might be required?

-A variety of additional tests might be recommended depending on the results of history, physical exam, and screening tests.
+Various additional tests might be recommended depending on the results of history, physical exam, and screening tests.
 Some examples include:

-- fructosamine - If diabetes mellitus is suspected, a serum fructosamine may be recommended to confirm the diagnosis and establish a starting point to monitor treatment.
+- Fructosamine.
+If diabetes mellitus is suspected, a serum fructosamine may be recommended to confirm the diagnosis and establish a starting point to monitor treatment.

-- calcium testing – a high calcium level in the blood can contribute to increased thirst and urination.
+- Calcium testing.
+A high calcium level in the blood can contribute to increased thirst and urination.

-What is Diabetes Insipidus?
+What is diabetes insipidus?

 "Diabetes insipidus is a hormonal disorder in which the kidneys do not concentrate urine as they should."

-- If a pet is able to concentrate urine when deprived of water, then a diagnosis of primary polydipsia or psychogenic thirst can be made.
-This is a behavioural problem.
-Affected pets have a compulsion to drink water and will drink excessively even though they are not thirsty.
-The kidneys pass large amounts of water in the urine resulting in dilute urine and increased urination.
+Modified water deprivation test.
+This measures the kidneys’ ability to concentrate urine if water is withheld from the pet.
+If a pet can concentrate urine when deprived of water, a diagnosis of primary polydipsia or psychogenic thirst can be made.
+This is a behavioral problem—affected pets compulsively drink water and drink excessively despite not being thirsty.
+The kidneys pass large amounts of water in the urine, resulting in dilute urine and increased urination.
 This is an uncommon disorder.

-- If a pet is unable to concentrate urine when deprived of water but can concentrate urine when given ADH, then a diagnosis of central diabetes insipidus can be made.
-In this condition the brain fails to produce proper levels of ADH hormone.
-Without ADH the kidney loses large amounts of water in the urine and the pet must drink excessively to replace the lost water.
+Vasopressin (ADH) test.
+This measures the kidneys’ ability to concentrate urine when ADH is administered directly to the pet.
+If a pet cannot concentrate urine when deprived of water but can concentrate urine when given ADH, a diagnosis of central diabetes insipidus can be made.
+In this condition, the brain fails to produce proper levels of ADH.
+Without ADH, the kidney loses large amounts of water in the urine, and the pet must drink excessively to replace the lost water.

-- A pet with diabetes insipidus will have high plasma osmolality (think of it as “thick” blood), because without the action of ADH, large amounts of water are lost through the kidneys leaving the body short of water.
+Plasma osmolality.
+This measures how much water is in the blood.
+Generally, a pet with primary polydipsia/psychogenic thirst will have low plasma osmolality because the blood is ‘diluted’ with all the water the pet is drinking.
+A pet with diabetes insipidus will have high plasma osmolality (‘thick’ blood) because, without the action of ADH, large amounts of water are lost through the kidneys leaving the body short of water.